-Statement of Net Position
+Statement of Net Assets

-The Statement of Net Position presents the assets, liabilities and net position of MESC as of the fiscal year ended September 30, 2013.
-The net position is displayed in three parts: restricted, unrestricted and net investment in capital assets.
-Restricted net resources may either be expendable or non-expendable and are those resources that are restricted by law or by an external donor.
-Unrestricted resources, while they are generally designated for specific purposes, are available for use by MESC to meet current expenses for any purpose.
-The statement of net position, along with all of MESC's basic financial statements, is prepared under the accrual basis of accounting, whereby revenues are recognized when the service is provided and expenses are recognized when others provide the service to MESC, regardless of when cash is exchanged.
+The Statement of Net Assets presents the assets, liabilities and net assets of MESC as of the fiscal year ended September 30, 2012.
+The net assets are displayed in three parts, restricted, unrestricted and invested in capital assets net of related debt.
+Restricted net assets may either be expendable or non-expendable and are those assets that are restricted by law or by an external donor.
+Unrestricted net assets, while they are generally designated for specific purposes, are available for use by MESC to meet current expenses for any purpose.
+The Statement of Net Assets, along with all of MESC's basic financial statements, is prepared under the accrual basis of accounting, whereby revenues are recognized when the service is provided and expenses are recognized when others provide the service to MESC, regardless of when cash is exchanged.

-From the data presented, readers of the Statement of Net Position are able to determine the resources available to continue the operations of MESC.
+From the data presented, readers of the Statement of Net Assets are able to determine the assets available to continue the operations of MESC.
 They are also able to determine how much MESC owes to vendors and lending institutions.
-Finally, the Statement of Net Position provides a picture of the net position (assets minus liabilities) and their availability for expenditures by MESC.
+Finally, the Statement of Net Assets provides a picture of the net assets (assets minus liabilities) and their availability for expenditures by MESC.

-The total net position decreased slightly to \$14.59 million.
-The increase in liabilities is mostly due to a \$1.26 million grant from Alabama Department of Conservation & Natural Resources which includes the construction of a necropsy building.
-The award was received prior to the end of fiscal year, and is reported as Deferred Revenue, a liability, on the financial statements.
+The total net assets increased slightly to \$14.6 million.
+The decrease in liabilities is due to completion of a substantial portion of the research sponsored by a \$5 million grant received from BP.
+The award was received prior to the end of fiscal year 2010, reported as Deferred Revenue, a liability, on the financial statements in 2010 & 2011.
+The research was conducted throughout fiscal year 2011, and has been substantially completed and funds expended by September 30, 2012.
+More information about this grant can be found in the accompanying Notes to the Financial Statements.
 The consumption of assets follows MESC's philosophy to use available resources to acquire and improve all areas of MESC to better serve its students and the public.